biocuration2023/biocuration2023.github.io/abstracts.md

 ## Poster Presentations

-There will be two back-to-back poster presentation sessions for 1 hour each Posters should be at a maximum 90cm wide and 100-110cm tall.
+There will be two back-to-back poster presentation sessions for 1 hour each.
+Posters should be at a maximum 90cm wide and 100-110cm tall.
 Poster boards and materials for hanging posters will be provided.
 We suggest that posters include a QR code that viewers can scan that either link to a downloadable version of the poster or other relevant resources.